-Preparation of Herbarium sheets was done carefully collected taking care that the specimens are healthy, free from evidence of insect feeding, rust infections, and other obvious pathological symptoms.
+The plant specimens which are carefully collected taking care that the specimens are healthy, free from evidence of insect feeding, rust infections, and other obvious pathological symptoms.
 It was ensured that the specimen is either in flowering or fruiting condition.
 The specimen is herbaceous, always include enough of the underground parts to show their characters.